JeremyLyleBrown/JeremyLyleBrown.github.io/_posts/2018-1-29-PUBG-Player-Analysis.md

 ### Data Collection

 Lucky for me, a number of websites exist which keep track of *PUBG* player performance statistics.
-I decided to go with [pubgtracker.com](https://pubgtracker.com/).
+I decided to go with [pubgtracker.com](https://pubgtracker.com/) as a source to scrape player statistics from.
+Out of 27 million players, the website had statistics on 11,000,000.
+To limit my search due to time constraints for scraping, I decided to limit my search to North American servers coupled with the Solo 3rd Person game mode.
+This brought my top 10% search to about 19,000 players.

+Data features on each player included three classifications.
+The first was behavior within a round, like many kills and heals a player had as well as distance walked across all rounds and on average, for example.
+The second was "best of" stats across all rounds, lik